Latin America: History

+Philip II's dominions in 1598, coloured by governing council:

 Before the arrival of Europeans in the late 15th and early 16th centuries, the region was home to many indigenous peoples, including advanced civilizations, most notably from South: the Olmec, Maya, Muisca, Aztecs and Inca.
-The region came under control of the kingdoms of Spain and Portugal, which established colonies, and imposed Roman Catholicism and their languages.
-Both brought African slaves to their colonies as laborers, exploiting large, settled societies and their resources.
+The region came under control of the kingdoms of Spain and Portugal which established colonies, and imposed Roman Catholicism and their languages.
+These countries brought African slaves to their colonies as laborers, exploiting large, settled societies and their resources.
 The Spanish Crown regulated immigration, allowing only Christians to travel to the New World.

 The colonization process led to significant native population declines due to disease, forced labor, and violence.
 They imposed their culture, destroying native codices and artwork.
 Colonial-era religion played a crucial role in everyday life, with the Spanish Crown ensuring religious purity and aggressively prosecuting perceived deviations like witchcraft.
+The decline of Spain was the gradual process of financial and military exhaustion and attrition suffered by Spanish Empire throughout the 17th century, in particular when viewed in comparison with ascendant rival powers of the Kingdom of France and Kingdom of England.

+Because Catholicism had played such an important role in the Reconquista (Catholic reconquest) of the Iberian Peninsula from the Muslims, the Catholic Church in essence became another arm of the Spanish government, since the crown was granted sweeping powers over ecclesiastical affairs in its overseas territories.
+The Spanish Crown granted it a large role in the administration of the state, and this practice became even more pronounced in the New World, where prelates often assumed the role of government officials.

+Under Philip II of Spain, royal power over Latin America increased, but the crown knew little about its overseas possessions.
+Although the Council of the Indies was tasked with oversight there, it acted without advice of high officials with direct colonial experience.
+Another serious problem was that the crown did not know what Spanish laws were in force there.